drova326/synology-cups/README.md

 If you have problems check permissions (ls -l /dev/usb/lp0).
 Must be `crw-rw---- 1 root lp 180, 0 Sep  8 10:01 /dev/usb/lp0`.
 Also you can check logs `sudo tail -f /var/log/messages`

+After we have connected our DSM7 and printer, let's make the printer network

 ## Run docker with CUPS
 * Create dirs for volums:
     ```